jangxx/twitch-auto-recorder-3000/README.md

 # Usage

-Run `python main.py` with some of these command line arguments:
+Activate the virtualenv and then run `python main.py` with some of these command line arguments:

 `-h, --help`
 Show help message and exit.